 When children and caregivers are referred to TEDI BEAR following alleged abuse, the child typically receives child advocacy services, a forensic interview, and a medical examination.
 Many children and their family members also receive therapy at TEDI BEAR.
 These four services are described more fully below.

 The child and his or her caregiver first meet with a trained Child Life Specialist who will describe the assessment process, answer any questions, and help to ensure that the child's needs are met.
 At first, many children and caregivers are nervous about going through the assessment process.
 The Child Life Specialist can usually help them to feel more relaxed, confident, and supported.

 A medical examination identifies any signs of physical trauma, ensures that any lab work or other tests are performed, and evaluates the child's overall health.
-This exam is conducted by a pediatrician, a physician assistant, or a family nurse practitioner with special training in child abuse.
+This exam is conducted by a pediatrician or a pediatric nurse practitioner with special training in child abuse evaluation.

 Many children and their non-offending caregivers benefit from therapy to heal from childhood trauma.
 TEDI BEAR has therapists whose special training in child abuse allows them to help victims and family members to resolve the trauma and move forward in their recovery.

 Much of TEDI BEAR's work focuses on training others to better address child abuse.
 These include our colleagues in healthcare, social services, law enforcement, and other professions, as well as students, families, and other people who care about kids.
 TEDI BEAR also works throughout eastern North Carolina to bring training, prevention, and follow up services to communities.

 Community-based multi-disciplinary teams serve children who are alleged victims of child sexual abuse throughout eastern North Carolina.
 This team approach facilitates collaboration among professionals from various disciplines within each community.
 The goal is to enhance the system's response to child abuse, and to facilitate recovery for child abuse victims.